mriffle/nf-skyline-dia-ms/docs/source/workflow_parameters.rst

    * -
      - ``skyline_template_file``
      - The Skyline template file used to generate the final Skyline file.
-By default a pre-made Skyline template file suitable for EncyclopeDIA will be used.
+By default a pre-made Skyline template file suitable for EncyclopeDIA or DIA-NN will be used.
 Specify a file location here to use your own template.
 Note: The filenames in the .zip file must match the name of the zip file, itself.
 E.g., ``my-skyline-template.zip`` must contain ``my-skyline-template.sky``.
    * -